brendancooley/tpsp/tpsp.md

 ![Conquest values evaluated at $\tilde{\bm{v}}$.
 Each cell corresponds to the change in utility an attacking country (row) receives for successfully invading the each defending country (column).
 Darker values correspond to higher utility changes. \label{fig:rcv}](figure/rcv-1.png)

 Recall that $\alpha$ governs how war costs respond to the distance between prospective adversaries and that $\gamma$ governs the effectiveness of military advantage in reducing war costs.
 When these parameters take the value of zero then geography and military advantage have no effect on the war cost distributions.
-I estimate $\alpha$ to be 0.02, consistent with an inverse effect of distance on power projection capacity.
+I estimate $\alpha$ to be -0.55, consistent with an inverse effect of distance on power projection capacity.
 In other words, I find no evidence of a loss of strength gradient.
 There are, however, substantial returns to military advantage.
-I estimate $\gamma$ to be 0.94, consistent with increasing returns to military advantage.
+I estimate $\gamma$ to be 1.54, consistent with increasing returns to military advantage.
 In general, however, war is estimated to be quite costly.
-The scale parameter, $\hat{C}$ is estimated to be 2.8, which renders war prohibitively costly for those that do not enjoy other advantages, such as military strength.
+The scale parameter, $\hat{C}$ is estimated to be 552.4, which renders war prohibitively costly for those that do not enjoy other advantages, such as military strength.
 In general, governments run very small risks of invasion from other governments.
 The exception to this rule is threats from the United States, which are estimated to play a significant role in many governments' calculations of optimal policy.
 This is the result of the United States' substantial military advantages over potential adversaries and the returns these are estimated to bring in the realm of trade policy.

+# Counterfactual: Coercion-Free World

+*coming soon*

 # Conclusion

 The shadow of power plays a central role in international relations theory, but measuring its effects has proved challenging.
 It is axiomatic that if governments forgo war, then they must at least weakly prefer the policy status quo to the expected policy outcomes that would result from potential wars.
 In this paper, I have shown that a flexible model of government preferences over trade outcomes can serve to quantify government welfare under this policy counterfactual.
 I then leverage the difference between factual government welfare and its conquest values to identify parameters governing the technology of coercion in international relations.

 The preliminary estimates of these parameters suggest that military constraints indeed constrain governments' policy choice in international relations.
-Military spending advantage translates into battlefield advantage, discounted by a significant loss of strength gradient.
+Military spending advantage translates into battlefield advantage.
 These military constraints serve to contort trade policy toward the interests of the powerful as well as the resolved — those whose benefits from conquest are the largest.
 Military threats structure interactions in the international economy.

 Drawing these conclusions requires taking extant theoretical models of international conflict and international political economy seriously.
 On the one hand, this limits the credibility and generalizability of the conclusions reached here — if the models are flawed, so too will our inferences about the world.
 On the other hand, this provides a foundation upon which empirical and theoretical research in these subfields can progress in tandem.
 Otherwise intractable empirical questions can be answered, leveraging the identifying assumptions embedded in these theories.
 And theories can be revised to account for anomalous or unreasonable empirical results that rest on these assumptions.
 Taking the models seriously provides answers to hard empirical questions, along with a transparent edifice upon which those answers rest.